Keeping your people safe is your top priority — and these tools, best practices and resources will help you do just that.

 As the situation evolves, we will continue to make updates.

-Randstad recruits in a variety of market conditions, including tight labor markets and specialized skill environments.
-While following guidance from health authorities, we'll ensure our talent continues to meet the needs of our clients and customers in the safest and most effective manner possible.
+Randstad recruits in a variety of market conditions, including a tight labor market and specialized skill environments.
+While following guidance from health authorities, we will ensure our talent continues to meet the needs of our clients and customers in the safest and most effective manner possible.

-We work with a large and diverse group of employers, so we’re accustomed to working with each of our clients to respond to their unique needs.
-We can work with you to develop compliant and pertinent protocols for your work environment while adhering to all applicable laws and health guidelines.
+Randstad works with a large and diverse group of employers, and we are committed to working with each of our clients to respond to their specific and unique needs.
+Working with you, we will develop appropriate, compliant guidelines for your work environment.
+Strategies to promote the health and safety of your workforce include:

 Business travel to at-risk areas identified by the CDC is restricted for all Randstad employees.
-Non-essential travel has been suspended in the U.S. between now and April 17, 2020.
+Non-essential travel has been suspended in the U.S. until further notice.
 Client-related travel must be approved by the client and Randstad’s business leadership.